-- Data provided to researchers will have the identity of the specific hospitals in the dataset disguised to avoid the possibility of disclosure.
+- Data provided to researchers will exclude hospital and jurisdictional identifiers in the dataset to avoid the possibility of disclosure.
 Only the General Manager of The Health Roundtable will have the ability to decode the information for the benefit of the member organisations.

 - All research products are to be circulated to member organisations for comment prior to any submission for external publication.
 Any requests by members to remove their data from the analysis must be honoured, and any request by an organisational member to terminate the research project will be forwarded to the Board of Directors for resolution.
 The Board will consider all submissions regarding the dispute, and will make a final, binding decision regarding the use of Roundtable data in the project.